danionescu0/docker-flask-mongodb-example/README.md

 docker exec -it 035124f1b665 influx
 ````
 And you're inside the influx shell, and you can issue commands, some examples here: https://docs.influxdata.com/influxdb/v1.7/introduction/getting-started/

+#User CRUD fastapi

+Work in progress

+Will be using https://fastapi.tiangolo.com/ framework